richelbilderbeek/divbox/README.md

 # divbox

-General purpose box with divisions, from http://www.fablabgroningen.nl/general-purpose-box-with-divisions/
+General purpose box with divisions, written by Martijn Versteeg.